Thursday, August 26, 2021

 (1)The word 'Faith' as it is used here has no religious connotation whatsoever; it simply means believing in the existence of fairy beings.

-(2)I am a polytheistic pagan following an Irish orientation, and practice my own version of Fairycraft based on personal experience, Romanian and Irish fairy traditions, and Morgan Daimler's work.
+(2)I am a polytheistic pagan of Irish and Norse-Germanic persuasion.
+I practice my own version of Fairycraft which is based on my personal experience, Romanian, Irish and Norse-Germanic fairy traditions, and Morgan Daimler's work.

 (3)See 'Resources' at the end of the article.